Refined moves for structure-preserving isomorphism of graph C*-algebras: Introduction

-(see the end of the introduction for a discussion of the two remaining cases).
-We will systematically prove that the invariance properties of each type of move are as indicated in Figure \ref{sevenprops}, and establish -- at varying level of generality -- a portfolio of theorems of generation which to us serves as evidence for the conjecture that indeed the family of moves we present here have the desired properties.
-In one of the five new cases we are considering we are able to prove so in full generality, and the proof of this fact will be presented in \cite{seaseer:gciugc} jointly with Arklint, which is to be considered a companion paper to the present one.
-The remaining four we establish for all finite graphs defining gauge simple graph $C^*$-algebras, two even for all graphs with finitely many vertices defining gauge simple graph $C^*$-algebras.
-We also solve in full generality the case of gauge simple algebras defined by graphs with finitely many vertices, having at most one vertex allowing a path back to itself.
-This case is closely related to the \emph{polycephaly} case considered in the setting of Leavitt path algebras by Hazrat (\cite{rh:ggclpa}) and we draw on several ideas from this paper.
+We will systematically prove that the invariance properties of each type of move are as indicated in Table \ref{sevenprops}, and establish -- at varying level of generality -- a portfolio of theorems of generation which to us serves as evidence for the conjecture that indeed the family of moves we present here have the desired properties.
+In one of the seven new cases we are considering we are able to prove so in full generality, and the proof of this fact was given in \cite{seaseer:gciugc} jointly with Arklint, which is to be considered a companion paper to the present one.
+The remaining six we can only establish under varying added assumptions on the graphs, and in the last part of this work we will present a large collection of partial results that support our conjectures, and outline the outstanding technical issues.

-We freely concede that in most cases there is quite a lot of work left to develop the framework in which our conjectures can be proved.
+We have focused our efforts on two important subclasses, in both of which we are able to establish the conjectures fully.
+The class of \emph{finite graphs defining gauge simple graph $C^*$-algebras} contains the graphs defining simple Cuntz-Krieger algebras, which has been the object of intense scrutiny over several decades.
+This has established a clear connection to symbolic dynamics which allows us to prove our conjectures by a careful reduction to that subcase.
+We also complete the analysis of the class of \emph{acyclic graphs}, which are exactly those that define unital AF algebras, and for some new cases of \emph{type I} graph $C^*$-algebras.
+Such results follow easily from our earlier work, or by ad hoc methods, whenever the gauge action is not considered, but requires new methods when it is.